ITsolution-git/IntelModel-mvp-angular1.5ES6/README.md

 6. The priority for the design is usability, mistake forgiving, since the target user groups are generally of low education.

+7. Since this is a dispatching platform, real-time notification is critical, any changes that impact other users shall be pushed to them via websocket.

-7. Check in completed code as frequent as possible, and prepared to change based on the feedback.
+8. Check in completed code as frequent as possible, and prepared to change based on the feedback.